Dental Conditions in Children: Effect on Health & Quality of Life

 • Comprehend how teeth decay

-• Identify decay and other dental diseases and conditions
+• Identification of tooth decay and other dental diseases with different conditions.

 • Know how to prevent